What’s the one thing you can do to make your dog live longer or be healthier?

 Even rabies, which is required by law, is only required every three years in all US states and most Canadian provinces.

-Start the year off right with these five simple changes.
-I can virtually guarantee they will seriously improve his health and reduce his risk of disease.
+Get your dog’s health back on track with these five simple changes.
+They’ll seriously improve his health and reduce his risk of disease.
 They did for my dogs. 🙂